backdrop-contrib/bad_ip/README.md

 # Bad IP

-This module check the users accessing a site using the [IP Intelligence](https://getipintel.net/) service and does not allow them to create an account if the service reports the IP to be a proxy, VPN, or a bad IP.
+This module checks the users accessing a site using the [IP Intelligence](https://getipintel.net/) service and does not allow them to create an account if the service reports the IP to be a proxy, VPN, or a bad IP.
 Other operations could be slowed down or not allowed.